NeptuneMagicSauce/CatPi/README.md

   - gain?
   - duration of confirm tare

-- problem: the screen is too bright in the night test screen saver shuts off screen: can it be waken up with a touch? can we control the screen brigthness in-app?
-  IR motion detector: can it do auto on/off of the screen?
+- IR motion detector: can it do auto on/off of the screen?

 - better gui layout
   frequent buttons bigger